pjsherpa/Password-Generator/README.md

 5. Screenshot of Password Gen for reference(img1-img5)

-Brainstorm:(Before Starting this challenge) who,what,where,which,when?
+Brainstorm:(Before Starting this challenge) who,what,where,which,when,how?

 1. Who is this for?
+2.
-This is for an employee or anyone else who wants to create a randomly generated password with options they have selected.
+-This is for an employee or anyone else who wants to create a randomly generated password with options they have selected.

 2. What will consist in the password?

-By clicking Generate it will prompt options of upper,lowercase alphabet or both,symbol and numbers.
+-By clicking Generate it will prompt options of upper,lowercase alphabet or both,symbol and numbers.

 3. Where will we add the password criteria and length for it to work?

-The password criteria and length of the password will be asked in a prompt and from there will be added in a function which will need to be invoked.
-In this case it is present.
+-The password criteria and length of the password will be asked in a prompt and from there will be added in a function which will need to be invoked.
+In this case it is already created.

-4. Which function will be used for which case and for what purpose?
+4. Which function will be used declarartion||expression?

-We will be using function declaration.
+-I will use function declaration.

 5. When will the functions be invoked?

-Once all criteria have been met/selected from the question provided.
+-Once all criteria have been met/selected from the question provided.

 Features: